 Our Kodiak Brown Bear hunts, like ALL the hunts we do, are completely fair chase.
 Hunting brown bear is all spot and stalk.
 Our brown bear season on Kodiak Island takes place every spring April 20 – May 5 and every fall October 25 – November 8.
 Our hunts are 15 hunting days – the full duration of your permit.
 Having a full 15 days to hunt allows us to be very selective with the bears we harvest, going after the oldest age class’s largest boars.
 Our hunts are guided with 1 guide and 1 hunter, oftentimes 2 guides and 1 hunter.

-Your hunt begins with you arrive at Kodiak.
+Your Kodiak brown bear hunt begins with you arriving on Kodiak Island.
 We will meet you at the airport, take you to get your Brown Bear Permit, and any other paperwork you need.
 We then take you to one of the sporting goods stores to purchase any other gear you need.
 We usually stay the night in Kodiak at a local hotel and fly to camp the next day.
 Once in camp, we will orient you and you will be paired up with a guide, and often a second guide as well.
 Located only 100 yards or so from the sea, our main camp consists of traditional Kodiak style double-walled tents and Weatherport tents, all of which have diesel or propane heaters, generated electricity, and comfortable bunks.
 This camp is very comfortable and we serve top-notch food, much of it fresh caught from the sea!

 We access our sizable hunt area using 18 – 24 foot ocean skiffs, as well as a small jet boat for accessing small creeks, and a zodiac raft.
 Each morning we get up early, eat a nice breakfast and utilize boats to get to one of the various bays of the area, where we will go to shore and hike to a glassing hill.
 Hunting is also superb just a short walk from the main camp.
 Often times we will see bears from the boats as we cruise to the various bays, and if the situation is right, we are able to put to shore and do a stalk.
 More frequently we put ashore in one of the bays and climb up on a hill or other high observation point and glass forbears for the day.
 Once the correct bear is located, we plan a stalk or if the situation is right, wait to ambush him.
 Large male bears are extremely intelligent and can be very difficult to get close to.
 They have an amazing sense of smell, good eyes, and good hearing.
 There are many variables that go into planning a successful stalk and patience is key to making it work out.
 Like all hunts, bear hunting especially takes great patience and a willingness to work hard in all weather.
 The hunter must be willing to spend countless hours scouring the countryside with his guide in difficult weather conditions.